Best daily deals

 What should you get instead of the Audio-Technica ATH-M20XBT?

 There are plenty of headphones under $100 out there that offer similar performance and features as the Audio-Technica ATH-M20XBT, but getting the right one for you could take a little doing.
-Just keep in mind that at this price point you’re going to be making some serious trades if you want certain features.
-For example you could have ANC, but a lot of the models out there with ANC at this price point have issues with build quality.
+Just keep in mind that at this price point, you’re going to have to make some serious trades if you want certain features.
+For example, you could have ANC, but many of the models out there with ANC at this price point have issues with build quality.

 The Sennheiser HD 350BT Bluetooth headphones folded next to a Samsung Galaxy S10e with the Sennheiser Smart Control app with the visual custom EQ module open.